kristian-lange-tw/JATOS_docs_v3/pages/End-page-after-your-study-finished.md

 ![screenshot](images/Screenshot_end-redirect-url.png)

-**Hint:** If you run the study with an **MT Worker** (Worker for MTurk) then you probably want to show the confirmation code to your worker.
+**Hint:** If you run the study with an **MTurk Worker** then you probably want to show the confirmation code to your worker.
 This is passed on as an URL query parameter *confirmationCode*.

 ### 4. `jatos.endStudyAndRedirect` (since JATOS v3.5.1) or `jatos.endStudyAjax` (all JATOS versions)